-Table 4: Examples of ongoing projects and the different drivers of past or potential forest carbon loss.
-These contribute valuable experiences and knowledge to the diverse implementation of REDD+ under the ERP, as well as R-PP.
+Table 5: Examples of ongoing projects and the different drivers of past or potential forest carbon loss.

 5.2 Assessment of the major barriers to REDD+

 Please describe the major barriers that are currently preventing the drivers from being addressed, and/or preventing conservation and carbon stock enhancement from occurring.